hjwp/www.obeythetestinggoat.com/content/pages/book.md

 know what you think: am I presenting TDD in the right way?
 What would you do differently?
 Is there anything you think I'm missing?

 If you're a beginner, I need your help too!
-This book is meant to be fore you, so let me know if the books works well for you as a lerning tool - am I going too fast or too slow, am I presenting things in an intelligible way, etc etc.
+This book is meant to be for you, so let me know if the books works well for you as a lerning tool - am I going too fast or too slow, am I presenting things in an intelligible way, etc etc.